- Download our Moving to Kuala Lumpur Guide (PDF)

 Cost of living in Kuala Lumpur

 Considering the many modern conveniences, the cost of living in Kuala Lumpur is more expensive than in most other Malaysian cities.
 That said, when compared to other Asian cities such as neighbouring Singapore or Jakarta, and particularly Hong Kong, Kuala Lumpur is in fact rather cheap.
+Kuala Lumpur ranked at 180th out of 227 cities surveyed worldwide, compared to Hong Kong and Singapore which took first and second place respectively.
 Though accommodation may be higher than elsewhere in the country, day-to-day living is generally still affordable and expats here report having high standards of living.

 Expat families and children